F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Base components
 ```````````````
 The first few lines of your declaration are a part of the base components and define top-level options.
 When you POST a declaration, depending on the complexity of your declaration and the modules you are provisioning, it may take some time before the system returns a success message.
-You can use the property **"async": "true",** in your declaration, and then use GET with **?show=full** to poll for status.
+You can use the property **"async": "true",** in your declaration, and then use GET to poll for status.

 .. code-block:: javascript
    :linenos: